seasonjs/rwkv/README.md

 }

 ```
-Now GPU is supported!! you can use `NewRwkvAutoModel` to set `GpuEnable`. see `AutoModel Compatibility` about gpu support.
+Now GPU is supported.you can use `NewRwkvAutoModel` to set `GpuEnable`. see `AutoModel Compatibility` about gpu support.

 ```go
 package main